iOS 26

 Why Is EXIF Data Important?

-There are quite a few uses of the EXIF data.
+EXIF data has quite a few uses.
 Since the data captured by EXIF includes the camera settings at the time of the shot, it gives invaluable information to those who want to analyze past shots and improve their photography skills.

-For example, the data captured contains elements like shutter speed, aperture, ISO, and other such details to compare and review various shots.
-One can continue to fine-tune their skills by analyzing these data points.
+For example, the data captured contains elements like shutter speed, aperture, ISO, and other details to compare and review various shots.
+By analyzing these data points, one can continue to fine-tune their skills.

-The other use of having EXIF data is when you upload your photos to cloud-based photo storage applications such as Google Photos.
+Another use of EXIF data is uploading your photos to cloud-based photo storage applications such as Google Photos.

 These applications can then categorize your photos based on location data in the EXIF data.